top of page

 I will say this for Pastrnak: when the Bruins were gagging at home in Game 7 to the Panthers a few years ago during the 65-win season, he was one of the few players on the team who played desperate hockey.
 He threw his weight around, which he rarely does.
 But he was trying to hit every Panther every time he could.
 To jolt his team.
 They got back in the game, led the game, blew the lead, blew the game, blew the series.

 Watching Tarik Skubal deal yesterday against the hapless Red Sox hitters--who were already hapless before he came along to make them more so--I thought there was a chance we'd see a no-hitter.
 Looked like it could be that kind of day on account of the combo of what Skubal had going on and how it's been going for the Sox' line-up.
-They're a punchless group with only 12 home runs in 20 games.
+They're a punchless group thus far with only 12 home runs in 20 games.

 Baseball no longer really being baseball as we recently discussed, you don't string hits together anymore.
 You hit the long ball.
 And you walk.
 Bases on balls, homer, deploy six pitchers, and that's the formula for wins.
 It's become such a barren game.
 Like a near-barren womb, but out comes a remnant of a human hand, rather than a full human person.